SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Class and method dynamically specified
 CALL METHOD (class)=>(meth).

+"The following examples assume that there are parameters defined "for the method.
 "Assigning actual parameters to the formal parameters statically CALL METHOD class=>(meth) EXPORTING  p1 = a1 p2 = a2 ...
                           IMPORTING  p1 = a1 p2 = a2 ...